mapeditor/tiled-to-godot-export/README.md

  - export_to_godot_tileset.js
  - utils.js

-The plugin requires Tiled version 1.3.4 or newer
+The plugin requires Tiled version 1.3.4 or newer.

 More information about the Tilemap structure of Godot can be found here:

  * [Using Tilemaps](https://docs.godotengine.org/en/stable/tutorials/2d/using_tilemaps.html)
  * [API Class Tilemap](https://docs.godotengine.org/en/stable/classes/class_tilemap.html#tilemap)

  And also I made a simple legend explaining the tile encoding in a tilemap.
  * [Godot Tilemap Encoding & Limits](https://docs.google.com/spreadsheets/d/1YbGAVgySB3jr5oKeHHEPHbqmRkrVUs_YN_ftAEaOfBA/)

-## Known Issue!

-As of intermidied release the problem is fixed with Tiled 1.3.4
-Scripting: Added methods to get tileset's image size (backported from 1.4, #2733) So it's already in the stable release just go and update to 1.3.4 or newer.

-It seems that using the dev build of Tiled the API provides imageWidth and imageHeigh for the tileset, but in version 1.3.3 that's not the case.
-So if you have a problem loading the tileset in Godot you'll need to manually add the width and height of the image in the ```0/region = Rect2( 0, 0, undefined, undefined )``` instead the undefined values.
-Probably this will be fixed in next minor release of Tiled 1.4.
-In the meantime though, they’re already available in the development snapshots, so I’d suggest you should use the latest snapshot. https://thorbjorn.itch.io/tiled - the ones with the (snapshot);

 ## Tiled Extensions
 Tiled can be extended with the use of JavaScript.
 Scripts can be used to implement custom map formats, custom actions and new tools.
 Scripts can also automate actions based on signals.